Middle Childhood Education

 Special opportunities exist for students entering teacher education degree programs at Bowling Green State University.
 These include: (a) Educators in Context and Community (ECCO) learning community, (b) studying abroad in Keele, England, (c) student teaching abroad in English-speaking schools in Rio de Janerio, or (d) student teaching with our school partners in Aldine, Texas.

 BGSU is also home to one of the largest Teacher Job Fairs in the country, sponsored by BGSU’s Career Services.
 Candidates in BGSU teacher education programs also enjoy a variety of resources for their use including the Curriculum Resource Center in the Jerome Library and the Technology and Resource Center in the Education Building.
 In addition to Greek Life, additional campus-wide clubs and organizations are available, including education-related associations.
-BGSU has an active chapter of CMLA (Colligate Middle Level Association) along with active national association OMLA (Ohio Middle Level Association).
+BGSU has an dynamic chapter of CMLA (Colligate Middle Level Association), and is an active participant in OMLA (Ohio Middle Level Association), both of which are affiliates of the larger Association for Middle Level Education (AMLE).

 The Middle Childhood Education program at Bowling Green State University is an AMLE (Association for Middle Level Education) Nationally Recognized Program and is fully accredited by the Ohio Board of Regents.
 It is the only national organization dedicated exclusively to middle level education.
 Affiliates are the Ohio Middle Level Association (OMLA) and the Collegiate Middle Level Association (CMLA).
 BGSU has active involvement at all levels of the organization, as well as a dynamic CMLA group.
 All Teacher Education programs at BGSU are also fully accredited by NCATE (National Council for the Accreditation of Teacher Education).